warpXspeed/scalar-relaxation-cosmology/From Crystal to Cosmos.md

----

-# From Crystal to Cosmos
-*A Dialogue on the Scalar Substrate*
-*A record of discovery between a curious human and an AI*
-*2024–2025*

 ### Prologue: Under a Dark Sky

 I grew up far from cities, in places where the night sky was uncontaminated.